yangkaiyuan1027/MiTCP/README.md

 ```
 python predict.py
 ```
 This command will load the trained model parameters and predict the CTPs of the molecules you provide.
-We have uploaded our trained model parameter file 'model.pt'.
+We have uploaded our trained model parameter file 'model.pt', and we also provide the training data the 'model.pt' was trained on (in the predicting process the training data need to be provided because the model needs to construct the coexpression graph based on the training data).
 All you have to do is to prepare SMILES of molecules in a CSV file and specify the path to save the predictions in predict.py.
 The CSV file containing molecular SMILES is required to include a column named 'SMILES'.
 We also provide a small-scale example file, mol_SMILES.csv, for users to run and familiarize themselves with MiTCP's prediction.
 ## Preproccessed L1000 data
 The preproccessed L1000 data can be downloaded at https://zenodo.org/records/13991478?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImIwOTNjODFmLTg3YTktNGU4ZC05MGVjLWZjOTE3NzNhYjA2ZSIsImRhdGEiOnt9LCJyYW5kb20iOiIyMDBiODY4OTNmOGE3Y2I0YzFhNGEyNDMzZDYxOTM1ZSJ9.UEeNjYhmIhWnjf5mxhxzjKyYWg2hZr8sIlRFLo86w6C_kSLZALgKnTj7oKqkfW8iHH1tN4E5SyvL2kbGE-zMdw